 Silver in Turkic languages

-In Turkic languages of Kazakhstan (illustrated below), Kyrgistan and Uzbekistan the word is Kumis or Kumush.
+In the Turkic languages of Kazakhstan (illustrated below), Kyrgistan and Uzbekistan the word is Kumis or Kumush.

 and then it continues: